lanl/PyBNF/docs/installation.rst

 Python
 ------

 PyBNF requires an installation of Python version 3.5 or higher.
-This should come built-in with most new Linux and Mac operating systems.
-However, we recommend installing the `Anaconda`_ Python distribution for Python v3.5 or higher.
+This comes built-in on many new Linux and Mac operating systems.
+To check if you have Python 3, run the command ``python3``.
+This will start Python and print the version number, or will give an error if you don't have Python 3.

-Installing Anaconda facilitates managing and installing Python packages as well as maintaining multiple Python environments.
+Also confirm that your Python 3 has the ``pip`` package manager, which is used to install PyBNF.
+Run the command ``python3 -m pip``.
+This will give a help message if you have pip, or an error if not.

+If you are missing python3 or pip, an easy way to get them is by installing the `Anaconda`_ Python distribution for Python v3.5 or higher.
 Instructions for installing on various platforms can be found on the `Anaconda`_ website.

 PyBNF
 -----
-The ``pip`` package manager is included with `Anaconda`_ and should be used to install PyBNF from the command line.

-It is also possible to install ``pip`` alone without Anaconda.
-If you choose to do this, be sure your ``pip`` is associated with Python 3 (on some systems, this command is ``pip3``).

 Installing from PyPI
 ^^^^^^^^^^^^^^^^^^^^

 Simply type the following in a terminal:

-    :command:`pip install pybnf`
+    :command:`python3 -m pip install pybnf`

-The above command will install the most recent version of PyBNF released on the Python Package Index, along with all required dependencies.
+The above command will use your current version of Python 3 to install the most recent version of PyBNF released on the Python Package Index, along with all required dependencies.

+Depending on your Python configuration, the above command may require root access and install PyBNF for all users on the computer.
+If you don't want to do this, you may add the flag ``--user`` to the end of the command, to install without root access for only the current user.

+Advanced Python users may consider installing PyBNF in a `virtualenv`_ to avoid conflicts between PyBNF's dependencies and other uses of Python on the computer.

 Installing from source
 ^^^^^^^^^^^^^^^^^^^^^^
 To use bleeding edge PyBNF, the source code may be found on GitHub at https://github.com/lanl/PyBNF .
 To use, simply download or clone the repository and run the following command in the repository's root directory:

-    :command:`pip install -e .`
+    :command:`python3 -m pip install -e .`

 This also allows developers to modify the source code while still having access to the commmand line functionality anywhere in the filesystem.